 By refinancing, you can pay down debt obligations faster and spend significantly less on interest over the life of the loan.

-We’ve done a lot of research on home loans in Singapore, and have found that the average interest rate on a home loan (fixed rate, 30-year) is between 1.00% and 1.79%.
-For home buyers with excellent credit scores, interest rates on these 30-year loans can be as low as 0.72%.
+We’ve done a lot of research on home loans in Singapore, and have found that the average interest rate on a home loan (fixed rate, 30-year) is approximately around 1.38%.
+For home buyers with excellent credit scores, interest rates on these 30-year loans can be as lower.
 This is remarkably similar to the hypothetical scenario we described above, and there's a lot of savings you can gain before interest rates pick up even more than they have.

 What to Consider Before Refinancing